David-bfg/david-bfg/_posts/2024-03-01-ai-ml-job-search-automation.md

 | 0        | 0        | 0                 | 0    |              0 |         ~0.25 |
 | 1        | 1        | 1                 | 1    |              0 |          ~0.1 |

-Eventually I got something from the data
-A measurement – Reads temperature
-My judgment is true north
+Each significant phrase is represented as a boolean value.
+Related terms, like "software" and "software engineer," are processed independently, allowing the machine learning model to derive their weights separately.
+With this setup, I began training models and eventually achieved around 85% accuracy.
+However, as this [**XKCD comic**](https://xkcd.com/325/) humorously shows, having a 97% seller rating doesn’t tell you if 1/30 receive a Bobcat in the mail.
-No need to mindlessly follow google maps off a bridge
+There's no need to mindlessly trust what the computer says and follow google maps off a bridge.
+Having trained the model myself I know it’s a tool for guidance, not absolute truth.

 ## Jenkins Nightlys